 Canyons Seeks New Leader to Build on History of Success

 When the sun rose nearly 11 years ago on a hot August morning, change was in the air.
 Bus drivers were heading out on new routes.
 Nutrition workers were starting from scratch as they planned students’ meals.
 Principals and teachers were preparing to welcome students for the first time to a school they’d always known, but now it was different.
 It was the first day of school, Aug.
 26, 2009, in the first school district to be created in Utah in 100 years.
 The momentum of days and weeks leading up to this important day in Canyons District began two years earlier, on Nov.
 6, 2007, when residents of Cottonwood Heights, Draper, Midvale, Sandy and the town of Alta voted to create a new school district with a blank slate and a mandate from the people that it be responsive to the community and guided by innovative ideals.
 From that historic vote and those first days, the Canyons Board of Education has directed its vision toward one clear goal: to help every student graduate college-and career-ready in a world-class school district built on the tenets of student achievement, community engagement, customer service, innovation and fiscal accountability.
-With these guiding principles, CSD, as one of the largest school district in Utah, has kept close to the desires of the patrons of Canyons School District in creating learning environments with cutting-edge technological capabilities, instructional scaffolding that supports teachers and administrators, and developing innovative programs that lead students to educational and personal success.
+With these guiding principles, CSD, as one of the largest school districts in Utah, has kept close to the desires of the patrons of Canyons School District in creating learning environments with cutting-edge technological capabilities, instructional scaffolding that supports teachers and administrators, and developing innovative programs that lead students to educational and personal success.

 A Tradition of Excellence in Educational Leadership